 First, it is important to strengthen our psychological and emotional resilience.
-Physical health is important; adequate exercise, proper food, and getting enough sleep can help keep our mental and physical energy up.
-Strong, supportive interpersonal relationships are also important, whether they are within the workplace or without.
-These can help us build resilience and buffer us from some of some of the emotional effects of stress.
+Physical health is important; adequate exercise, proper food, and enough sleep can help keep our mental and physical energy up.
+Strong, supportive interpersonal relationships are also important, whether within the workplace or without.
+These can help us build resilience and buffer us from some of the emotional effects of stress.

 Leisure time is especially important.
-Stepping away from our work and leaving our work identity behind allows us time to recover from workplace stress, to be rejuvenated, and to reverse the depletion of our inner resources.
-There seems to be a sort of natural inner healing that takes place when we allow ourselves to be absorbed by an interest or an activity that is different from our work.
-Even a few minutes of rest and relaxation in the middle of the workday can be helpful, though we should not lose sight of the fact that we also need longer periods of time away.
+Stepping away from our work and leaving our work identity behind allows us time to recover from workplace stress, rejuvenate, and reverse the depletion of our inner resources.
+There seems to be a natural inner healing that takes place when we allow ourselves to be absorbed by an interest or an activity different from our work.
+Even a few minutes of rest in the middle of the workday can be helpful, though we should not lose sight of the fact that we also need extended time away.

-But while leisure is important, the truth is that the very times when we are most in need of recovery also tend to be the times when it is most difficult to avail ourselves of the benefits of leisure.
-This can be either because we do not feel we can afford to take time off work, or because when we do take the time off we are too busy ruminating about our work to enjoy the time away.
-This is something at which many of us have to work; we need the recovery time, especially when we are facing burnout.
+But while leisure is important, the truth is that the very times when we are most in need of recovery also tend to be when it is most difficult to avail ourselves of the benefits of leisure.
+This can be either because we do not feel we can afford to take time off work or because when we do take the time off, we are too busy ruminating about our work to enjoy the time away.
+This is something at which many of us have to work; we need recovery time, especially when we are facing burnout.

-These points might sound obvious, and maybe they are, but we should keep in mind that when people are dealing with burnout, they are quite often in a sort of burnout induced fog.
-They might be unable to see what would normally be the obvious opportunities for rejuvenation.
+These points might sound obvious, and maybe they are, but we should keep in mind that when people are dealing with burnout, they are often in a sort of burnout-induced fog.
+They might be unable to see what would usually be the obvious opportunities for rejuvenation.

-Most important of all, at least to my way of thinking, are the spiritual or contemplative practices such as prayer, some forms of worship, and meditation.
+Most important, at least to my way of thinking, are the spiritual or contemplative practices such as prayer, some forms of worship, and meditation.
 There is something about turning our attention towards God in prayer that sometimes seems to connect us with something deeper than ourselves.
-This can renew and energize us, and help us develop a deeper sense of mission and purpose in our work.
+Prayer can renew and energize us and help us develop a deeper sense of mission and purpose in our work.
 It can also help us stay calm in times of stress.

 This seems to have been the case with Elijah.
-While the sleep and the food and drink provided by the angel certainly helped, it was really the experience of connection with God, hearing the voice in the sheer silence, that was the true source of renewal and strength for Elijah.
+While the sleep and the food and drink provided by the angel certainly helped, the experience of connection with God, hearing the small voice in the sheer silence, was his true source of renewal and strength.

-Hearing the voice of God in the silence reconnected the great Elijah to the source of all power and meaning and love.
-It renewed him and sent him back into the world with the power he needed to fulfill his calling.
-Perhaps the same can be true for us too if we pay attention.
+Hearing the voice of God in the silence reconnected the great Elijah to the source of all power, meaning, and love.
+It renewed him and sent him back into the world with the strength he needed to fulfill his calling.
+Perhaps the same can be true for us, too, if we pay attention.